rkgofiitk/academic-issues.github.io/Topics/teaching_in_mother_tongue.md

 to help the students and gradually initiate him to the English medium.
 Barring a few elite schools, both govt and private schools have ill-trained teachers.
-Most of these teachers probably are for babysitting rather than focusing educating the students.
+Most of these teachers probably are for babysitting rather than focusing on educating the students.
 The politicians cutting across party lines deliberately plan to prevent access to quality education beyond the reach of common people.
-Somehow society in general is not smart enough to realize it.
+Somehow our society in general is not smart enough to realize it.
 The learning at schools has now been relegated to passing a board examination.
-The phase shift in learning, especially in technical education, has now become a big problem for any technical discipline due to sudden changes in the medium of instruction.
+The phase shift in learning due to sudden change in the medium of instruction has now become a big problem for any discipline, especially in technical education.
 Given this background, AICTE's VANNI scheme seems to be a good initiative.

-I am sure that experts with AICTE appreciate two difficult aspects of the success of VANNI:
+I am sure that experts  with AICTE are aware of two difficult aspects of the success of VANNI:
 - Fast creation of technical textbooks in vernacular languages.
 - Simplification or adaptation of vernacular languages for technical education.

 First one is easily achievable and probably AICTE may have already started scouting talented authors.
 Let me deal only with the second aspect.
 While delivering my talk in Odia I found myself completely inadequate to spit out even ten words in Odia.
 The term AI with transliteration sounded more "artificial" than "artificial intelligence."
 Odia is a phonetically rich language, it has many consonants and lots of vowels as is with other Indian languages.
 However, when spoken, Odia retains most of its vowel sounds,